 This platform is very intuitive and even gives users the option to have their survey created for them by answering a few simple questions.

 In the images above, the process of a survey being created through SurveyMonkey is demonstrated.
 If you are using SurveyMonkey is find out more about your target audience, then select the options above: 1) My target market 2) Understand my market or competitors

 When you first begin creating a survey, it’s possible to customise colours and fonts.
 It’s advisable to choose colours that are related to your organisation’s brand and fonts that are similar to fonts that are commonly used.
-We will go over brand consistency later on this week, and will give you all the tools you need to uniquely define your brand.
+We look at brand consistency in this article, and give you the tools you need to uniquely define your brand.